SteveChenDC/tab-file-parse/ls-challenge-app/README.md

 - Add an admin role to be able to see all the orders uploaded
 - Use OpenID for authentication
 - Have main content display ONLY after user is authenticated
-- Get more specs to define what I'm actually doing and how to contribute
+- Get more specs to define long-term goals
 - Get someone to QA this to make it better
->>>>>>> 18798fc...
-Add ERD image to README and more edits